evo-biomech/scAnt/README.md

 4. Correct the white balance of the image by adjusting the red and blue **Balance Ratio**, respectively.
 You can use the colour curves displayed in the **Live View** as a rough guide by aligning the blue and red curves with the green curve, as the neutrally grey background makes up the largest number of image pixels.
 If you cannot find suitable settings or the specimen appears discoloured, remove it from the illumination chamber, and calibrate the white balance only based on the background.
 For a finer colour calibration and correction, refer to the official [OpenCV documentation](https://docs.opencv.org/master/d1/dc1/tutorial_ccm_color_correction_model.html) or your camera's manufacturer.

-5. In the Post Processing tab, choose your camera's make and model if it hasn't automatically updated and fill in the lens and camera details (most importantly the focal length of your lens - the corresponding focal length in 35mm format should update automatically)
+5. Open up the camera info window using the "Add Camera & Lens Info" button, then choose your camera's make and model if it hasn't automatically updated.
+Also fill in the lens and camera details (most importantly the focal length of your lens - the corresponding focal length in 35mm format should update automatically)

 **Configuring the Stepper Motors**